5 Truths You should Know before You Date

 Fortunately, so does righteousness!

-There are just five truths you should know before you date!
+That’s just five truths you should know before you date!
 For more stuff you should know before you date, check out any of the hyperlinks or videos above, or hit our Hot Topic page dedicated to dating.

 DNA: It’s What’s For Dating